chuck-wood/yaimc/README.md

 ## Getting Started

 For a quick and easy way to demo YAIMC, visit https://glitch.com/edit/console.html?yaimc, type `node app.js`, and hit Enter.
 This will start you right up in the application, where you can run commands immediately.
+When you are done, simply close the window.

 ### Installation